Dog Breeds That Don't Shed

 Love dogs but don't love sneezing?
 We empathise.
 Many allergies to dogs are actually a reaction to their hair and dander, so sharing a home with a shedding pooch is a no-go.

-But don't give up on the idea of adopting a furry family member.
+But don't give up on the idea of bringing a furry family member into your life.
 There are many low-shedding dog breeds which are less likely to get all up in your nose.

 What Does a Hypoallergenic Dog Mean?